jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 11 - Serial number is returned

 It works as expected.
-Also, now it can be confirmed that we succesfully establish an SSH connection between our computer and router.
-Let's move on and create a very similar function, but this time MAC address of eth0 port will be returned.
+Also, now it can be confirmed that an SSH connection was succesfully established between the computer and the router.
+Another very similar function needs to be created, but this time MAC address of eth0 port will be returned.
 The MAC address of router's eth0 port can be found running "ifconfig eth0" command.
-This again, gives us too much additional information we want to get rid of, so we use grep and awk again.
+This again, gives too much additional information, so  grep and awk will be used again.

 > ![ifconfig](img/ifconfigeth0.png)

 > Fig. 12 - Router's eth0 interface

-Let's concatenate grep and awk to the original command The following command will do the job; "ifconfig eth0 |grep "HWaddr" |awk '{print $5}'".
+Concatenation of grep and awk to the original command will do the job; "ifconfig eth0 |grep "HWaddr" |awk '{print $5}'".

 > ![onlymac](img/awked2.png)

 > Fig. 13 - Only MAC address of eth0 interface is printed out on the screen this time

-So now we can proceed to write a Python function that fetches router's MAC address.
-Because the function will not differ that much from the get_serial() function, we can copy it and make minor changes.
+So now a Python function that fetches router's MAC address can be written.
+Because the function will not differ that much from the get_serial() function, it can be copied with minor changes.

 ```python